dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 #### VSTS / TFS build

-Only three steps are needed in VSTS/TFS to build and deploy a database.
+Only three steps are needed in VSTS/TFS to build and deploy a database:

 ![](vsts-build-database-overview.png)

 The first step will build the database package from source control.
-The items highlighted are the ones you need to change.
+The highlighted items are the ones you need to change.
 The subfolder path variable is relative.
-I am using sample Git repo which is why I have the "RedgateSqlChangeAutomationStateBased" folder in the path.
+I am using sample Git repo which is why the "RedgateSqlChangeAutomationStateBased" folder is in the path:

 ![](vsts-build-database-package.png)